vlimki/tuillama/README.md

 * Really fast and minimal
 * Vim keys
 * Beautiful markdown formatting and syntax highlighting on the terminal
-* Dynamic compilation to HTML for viewing LaTeX
+* Dynamic compilation of messages to PDF or HTML (with LaTeX support!)

 ## Preview